GokbakarE/RuleSetRAT/README.md

 ---

+## 🧬 Sample Provenance & Integrity

+All static analysis and detection rules in this project are based on binary samples manually generated in controlled QEMU sandbox environments.
+These samples were produced by executing legacy malware builder applications and capturing their compiled payloads under isolated conditions.

+Notably, many of these samples are not available on public platforms such as VirusTotal or Hybrid Analysis — they were created from builder stubs using internal, private infrastructure.

+⚠️ For ethical and legal reasons, we do not publicly share any decrypted or functional malware samples.

+We also do not provide full behavioral analysis traces to the public at this time.
+Select metadata (e.g., YARA hits, CAPA features, PE headers) is available within the repository for research purposes.

+Requests for sample access, behavioral logs, or sandbox exports will be respectfully declined.

+---

 ## 🔁 Commit Structure & Workflow

 We deliberately maintained a granular commit history.
 Each change, rule addition, or metadata update was committed separately to preserve traceability and make the repository auditable.